Rebus (2000 TV series): Cancellation

 In February 2008, ITV announced that Rebus had been axed, amid reports that Stott had told producers he did not want to continue in the role.
 ITV indicated at the time that further "one-off specials are a possibility for the future."
 In April 2011, it was reported that the series could make a return to television, and a spokeswoman for STV confirmed a comeback was on the cards: "We fully intend to bring Rebus back in the future.
 There are no firm plans yet, but it will return."

 In 2012, Rankin announced that he has purchased the rights to the TV series back, and that he does not intend to bring Rebus back in the present format, having criticised the shorter format of the later series.

 Release

 All three Stott series were released on DVD in the United Kingdom in 2007.
 In Region 1, Koch Vision released the first series on DVD on 10 January 2006.
-Series two through four were later released by Acorn Media between 2006 and 2008.
-In 2008, Delta released the Hannah series in a four-disc box set.
+Series two to four were released by Acorn Media between 2006 and 2008.
+In 2008 Delta released the Hannah series in a four-disc box set.